moqaniyani/VPNUsersManager/README.md

 <h1>How to use?</h1>

 <h2>Step 1:</h2>
-<p>You need to create groups on the VPN Server ad local groups:
+<p>You need to create groups on the VPN Server ad local groups:</br>
 VPN 1M</br>
 VPN 3M</br>
 VPN 6M</br>